 An external study was launched in August 2021 to support the Commission’s Impact Assessment.
 The study runs for 9 months and helps to collect evidence and data for the analysis of the economic, social and environmental impacts of the proposed policy options.

 During the course of this study, the Commission is inviting citizens and stakeholders to contribute to different consultations.
 The objective of these consultation activities is to support the Commission’s impact assessment by gathering citizens’ and stakeholders’ views while also collecting additional data.

 In addition, the Commission launched targeted surveys for businesses and business associations, small and medium-sized enterprises (SMEs), national competent authorities and consumer/ health organisations.
-The targeted surveys were open for five weeks from 14 February 2022 until 18 March 2022.
+The targeted surveys were open for five weeks from 14 February 2022 until 18 March 2022 and received 200 contributions.

 The European Commission asked the European Food Safety Authority (EFSA) to provide scientific advice for the development of harmonised mandatory front-of-pack nutrition labelling and the setting of nutrient profiles for restricting nutrition and health claims on foods.
 Following its adoption on 24 March 2022, EFSA’s scientific opinion was published in the EFSA Journal on 19 April 2022 and can be found here:

 - EFSA’s scientific advice to inform harmonised front-of-pack nutrition labelling and restriction of claims on foods

 On 9 September 2022, the Joint Research Centre (JRC) published four reports, which synthesise the current scientific evidence regarding front-of-pack nutrition labelling, origin labelling and digital means to convey food information, as well as analyse the market in terms of labelling of alcoholic beverages.
 The studies include: